Hello everyone! 🙂

 As I said already, Harrison Ford is the main star of the film, playing old man John Thornton.
 It was amazing to see him in a dog film like this having seen him play Han Solo in the ‘Star Wars’ movies as well as Indiana Jones.
 Honestly, I feel he delivered a great performance playing old man John in this.

-The film also features Omar Sy as Perraut as well as his assistant Cara Gee as Françoise, who acquire Buck during the snow business of delivery mail across the snowy mountains in California.
+The film also features Omar Sy as Perraut as well as his assistant Cara Gee as Françoise, who acquire Buck during the snow business of delivering mail across the snowy mountains in California.
 I did wonder how long we were going to be in the snow for in the film before we got the summer part. 😀

-There’s also Dan Stevens (who I’ve seen in 2017’s ‘Beauty and the Beast’ as well as ‘Downton Abbey’) as Hal, a man who’s bitterly obsessed and corrupt with acquiring gold and mistreats Buck and the other snow dogs when acquiring them.
+There’s also Dan Stevens (who I’ve seen in 2017’s ‘Beauty and the Beast’ as well as ‘Downton Abbey’) as Hal, a man who’s bitterly obsessed and corrupt with acquiring gold and mistreats Buck and the other snow dogs once acquiring them.
 I realised it was Dan Stevens after the end credits. 🙂

 Karen Gillan is also in this film, playing Mercedes, Hal’s wife in the film.
 I seem to be seeing Karen Gillan more frequently in films.
 I saw her as Amy Pond in ‘Doctor Who’; Nebula in ‘Guardians of the Galaxy’ from the ‘MCU’ and being in the two latest ‘Jumanji’ films.
 She’s not even in this film much.